dhalsim/dhalsim.github.com/_i18n/en/_posts/2016-04-25-what-ive-learned-from-learning-how-to-learn.md

 ---
 layout: post
-title: "What I've learned from Learning how to learn?"
+title: "What I've learned from Learning how to learn"
 description: "Learning learning how to learn, an online course about how brain works and gathers new information, memory techniques and best practices on learning By Dr. Barbara Oakley & Dr. Terrence Sejnowski."
 toc: true
 category: ["Learning"]